 Medication-Assisted Treatment (MAT)

 Doctors prescribe medication-assisted treatment for some people recovering from opioid abuse.
-These medications attach to brain receptors in the same way as opioids.
+These FDA-approved medications attach to brain receptors in the same way as opioids.
 They can ease strong cravings and withdrawal symptoms without getting you high.
 This allows you to focus on addiction treatment without discomfort or intense urges to use drugs.

 Continuing Care